-One of our primary District technology goals for 9-12 grade students is to ensure that each user’s interactions with technology contribute positively to the learning environment.
-With this goal in mind, we are continuing Bring Your Own Device (BYOD) for all High School students.
-2019-2020 will be Rockford Public Schools’ second year transitioning to a 1:1 BYOD school environment.
+- One of our primary District technology goals for 9-12 grade students is to ensure that each user’s interactions with technology contribute positively to the learning environment.
+With this goal in mind, beginning in 2019 we are continuing Bring Your Own Device (BYOD) for Rockford High School students.
 All students, grades 9-12, are expected to bring a personally owned device for them to access throughout the school day.
-Read below to find out more information about this program, or access additional information and resources using the Support links provided.

-After running a successful BYOD pilot in several 9th grade classes this past spring, students (and parents) have noted, that by bringing their own devices, students enjoy additional benefits.
+After running a successful BYOD pilot in several 9th grade classes, students (and parents) noted that by bringing their own devices, students enjoyed additional benefits.
 Some of the benefits cited are: